pomerium/verify/README.md

     Allows setting a static URL to use for fetching the public key(s) for verifying the Pomerium JWT.
-If unset, keys will be fetched from the domain specified in the JWT `aud` claim (using the internal Pomerium endpoint at `/.well-known/pomerium/jwks.json`).
+If unset, keys will be fetched from the domain specified in the JWT `iss` claim (using the internal Pomerium endpoint at `/.well-known/pomerium/jwks.json`).
 Note: in order for this to work correctly, you must define `signing_key` or `signing_key_file` in the Pomerium configuration.